wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/TightenBuildMachineAccess.md

 to adjust access to your build machine or you can use the manual process described below, if you need to.

-Now review the native firewall called "adt-build-machine" with your cloudhost and allow the additional IP address through the GUI also.
+Now manually review the native firewall for your provider called "adt-build-machine" with your cloudhost, make sure your build machines is has this native firewall active and allow the additional IP address through the GUI also.

 -----------------------------------